Adaptive Limiting.

 High

-If we turn it all the way to the right, the limiter can apply different, frequency-specific attenuation with absolute precision across the entire frequency spectrum, effectively sculpting the perfect spectral balance for your audio.
+If we turn it all the way to the right, the limiter can apply different, frequency-specific attenuation with absolute precision across the frequency spectrum, sculpting the perfect spectral response for your audio.

 TEMPORAL CONTROLS

-The temporal control changes how the algorithm adapts in the temporal domain.
+The temporal controls change how the algorithm adapts in the temporal domain.

 Experiment with both and dial in to taste!